eushaun/obsidian-quartz-website/content/Recipes from the web/Crispy Pork Belly (Siu Yuk).md

 ### Step 1: Parboil pork belly

-Prepare 2 cups of water, or just enough to submerge the slab of pork belly, in a pan or wok.
+Prepare 2 cups of water, or just enough to submerge the slab of **pork belly**, in a pan or wok.
 Turn the heat to high and bring the water to a boil.

-When the water is at a full rolling boil, carefully place the pork belly (1.6 lb) in, skin side down.
+When the water is at a full rolling boil, carefully place the **pork belly** in, skin side down.
 Cook on high heat until the skin changes color, which should take about 1 minute.

-Flip the pork belly over and cook with the meat side down until the color changes, which should take 30 to 45 seconds.
+Flip the **pork belly** over and cook with the meat side down until the color changes, which should take 30 to 45 seconds.

 **Time-saving Tip:** While you're waiting for the pork belly to parboil, prepare a large bowl of cold, clean water.

 ### Step 2: Clean and prep skin side

-Remove the parboiled pork belly from the boiling water and place it into the bowl of cold water.
+Remove the parboiled **pork belly** from the boiling water and place it into the bowl of cold water.

 **Chef's Tip:** Holding a knife upright, but moving it sideways so that it doesn't cut down into the pork, scrape the surface of the skin.
 This will remove debris and hair.